 Military Investigators (CID, NCIS, OSI, CGIS, MPs) asked me to go to their office and answer questions, and even though I want to give a sworn statement to clear my name, I'm concerned they want me to confess to something I didn't do, should I be concerned?

 Yes, you should be concerned — Military investigators are out for one thing, a confession.
 They are there to support a prosecution in a court-martial.
 They don't care how they go about to get evidence to close the case.
 Military investigators like CID, NCIS or OSI want to get you into their office not to simply interview you, but to interrogate you.
 They are not out for information, they are out to prosecute you, and to help in conducting a prosecution.
 Investigators may say that they are out for the truth and trying to get information together for the prosecutors, but from what I have seen, that's not true.
 They will investigate for as long as necessary to implicate whoever it is that is suspect number one.
-However, after having been a defense lawyer for as long as I have been, I can also tell you that they will only stop investigating when they get what they want.
+However, after having been a military defense lawyer for as long as I have been, I can also tell you that they will only stop investigating when they get what they want.
 If military investigators have spotty DNA evidence against you, and even if the DNA evidence does not fit the facts, they will stop investigating so this “magic evidence” can be used against you even if you are an innocent accused.
 On the flip side, if they manage to extract a confession or an "apology" from a pre-text phone call, then they will focus on that evidence and decline to continue testing DNA evidence when further testing could actually show a subject to be innocent.